Edsel: E Day introduction

 Edsels were introduced amid considerable publicity on "E Day"—September 4, 1957.
-They were also promoted by a top-rated television special, The Edsel Show, on October 13, but the promotional effort was not enough to counter the adverse initial public reaction to Edsel styling and unconventional build.
+They were promoted by a top-rated television special, The Edsel Show, on October 13, but the promotional effort was not enough to counter the adverse initial public reaction to the Edsel's styling and unconventional build.

-After the launch date, Edsel was described as a "reborn LaSalle," a General Motors brand that had disappeared in 1940.
-For months, Ford had been telling the industry press that it "knew" (through its market research) that there would be great demand for the vehicles.
-Ford also insisted that, in the Edsels, it had built exactly the "entirely new kind of car" that Ford had been leading the buying public to expect through its pre-introduction publicity campaign for the cars.
-In reality, however, Edsels shared their engineering and bodywork with other Ford models, and the similarities were apparent once the vehicles were viewed firsthand.
+After the launch date, Edsel was described as a "reborn LaSalle", a General Motors brand that had disappeared in 1940.
+For months, Ford had been telling the industry press that it "knew", through its market research, that there would be great demand for the vehicles.
+Ford insisted that, in the Edsels, it had built exactly the "entirely new kind of car" that Ford had been leading the buying public to expect through its pre-introduction publicity campaign for the cars.
+In reality, Edsels shared their engineering and bodywork with other Ford models, and the similarities were apparent once the vehicles were viewed firsthand.